SpindlySpider/UoP-AI-CW/README.md

 The **main.py** file serves as the central command-line interface (CLI) for the Spider Gait Generation System, providing a unified access point to multiple AI approaches for generating and predicting spider locomotion patterns:

-1. **Genetic Algorithm (GA)** - Evolves optimal gait patterns through evolutionary optimization
+1. **Genetic Algorithm (GA)** - Evolves optimal gait patterns through evolutionary optimisation
 2. **Neural Network (NN)** - Learns to predict sequential gait frames from training data
    - **From Scratch Implementation** - Pure Python implementation for educational purposes
    - **PyTorch Implementation** - GPU-accelerated deep learning framework for production use

-This modular CLI design allows users to seamlessly switch between evolutionary optimization and machine learning approaches, or use them in combination for comprehensive gait generation and analysis.
+This modular CLI design allows users to seamlessly switch between evolutionary optimisation and machine learning approaches, or combine both for comprehensive gait generation and analysis.

 ---